leo-sh/materil-profile/bower_components/intl-tel-input/README.md

 ```

 **setNumber**
 Insert a number, and update the selected flag accordingly.
+Optionally pass a `intlTelInputUtils.numberFormat` as the second argument if you want to specify national/international formatting (must be a valid number). _Note that by default, if `nationalMode` is enabled it will try to use national formatting._
 ```js
 $("#mobile-number").intlTelInput("setNumber", "+44 7733 123 456");
 ```